 Dentures and partials are commonly used to address missing teeth on both the top and bottom arches.
 Depending on a patient’s specific needs, dentures can be removable or secured with dental implants.
+Dentures and partials are a restorative dentistry treatment we offer to the public in Washington, DC.

 Dr. Justin Deckard places dentures and implant secured dentures in our Washington, DC dentist office.
 He use state of the art dental technology and advanced materials to craft dentures that are comfortable and beautiful.